 The quality of the thesis is evaluated on the basis of the following criteria:

-- Originality of topic
+- originality of topic

-- Familiarity with primary and secondary literature
+- familiarity with primary and secondary literature

-- Creative application of relevant theoretical discourses
+- creative application of relevant theoretical discourses

-- Clarity of writing
+- clarity of writing

-Any student whose grade point average in the major at the end of the senior year is 3.8 or higher qualifies for departmental honors.
+Any student whose grade point average in the major at the end of their senior year is 3.8 or higher qualifies for departmental honors.
 Students who have completed a thesis and whose major grade point average at the end of the senior year is 3.6 or higher, but not 3.8, are eligible to be discussed as candidates for departmental honors.
 A student in this range of eligibility must be sponsored by at least one faculty member with whom she has done coursework, and at least one other faculty member must read some of the student's advanced work and agree on the excellence of the work in order for departmental honors to be awarded.
 If there is a sharp difference of opinion, additional readers will serve as needed.